NNPDF/nnpdf/doc/sphinx/source/data/plotting_format.md

 called:

 ```
-PLOTTINTYPE_<type>.yaml
+PLOTTINGTYPE_<type>.yaml
 ```

 See [kinematic labels](#kinematic-labels) below for a list of defined types.
-When a key is present both in the dataset-specific and the process type level file, the dataset-specific one always takes precedence.
+When a key is present both in the dataset-specific and the per-process-type file, the dataset-specific one always takes precedence.